The 10 Best Cyber Threat Intelligence Tools (2026)

 Data Source Coverage

 The Verizon 2025 DBIR found that 88% of basic web application attacks used stolen credentials.
-Your CTI tools need visibility into where those credentials get leaked.
+Your CTI tools need to see where those credentials get leaked.

 Look for coverage of: